Canon T6 vs T6s

-The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2015.
+The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The T6 has a resolution of 17.9 megapixel, whereas the T6s provides 24 MP.
+The T6 has a resolution of 17.9 megapixels, whereas the T6s provides 24 MP.

-An illustration of the physical size and weight of the Canon T6 and the Canon T6s is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon T6 and the Canon T6s are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T6 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is somewhat larger (2 percent) than the Canon T6.
 Moreover, the T6s is markedly heavier (16 percent) than the T6.
 In this context, it is worth noting that neither the T6 nor the T6s are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.